 About account budgets

 Account budgets, formerly known as budget orders, are used by advertisers who pay by monthly invoicing.
-When you create an account budget, you choose the amount of money you'd like to spend over a period of time.
+When you create an account budget, you choose a certain amount of money you'd like to spend over a period of time.
 This can help you control your costs in addition to your daily campaign budgets.

 View budget history